Our commitment to quality

 Many procedures are in place to ensure that quality is maintained:

-- We collaborates in networks of excellence and with recognised experts.
+- We collaborate in networks of excellence and with recognised experts.

 - All our publications are peer reviewed.